Stratification and rectifiability of harmonic map flows via tangent measures: Introduction

-Besides the symmetric property in space, temporal symmetry also merits consideration.
-To this end, we introduce the following definitions.
+To capture the behavior in the time direction, we have to distinguish between the following three cases.

-\begin{defn}[Static, quasi-static, and shrinking] A measurable map $ w $ or a Radon measure $ \mu $ is static if it is independent of $ t\in\R $, quasi-static if independent of $ t $ up to some $ T\in[0,+\ift) $, and shrinking otherwise. \end{defn}
+\begin{defn}[Static, quasi-static, and shrinking] A measurable map $ w $ or a Radon measure $ \mu $ is static if it is independent of $ t\in\R $, quasi-static if it is independent of $ t $ up to some $ T\in[0,+\ift) $, and shrinking otherwise. \end{defn}